 Westin HarborView Hotel

 157 High Street

-Henry P. Rines envisioned the grand hotel in Congress Square in the early 1920’s.
-Designed by local architect Herbert Rhodes on June 15th 1927, after one year of construction and $2 million dollars the doors opened to the 369 room Eastland Hotel.
+Henry P. Rines envisioned the grand hotel in Congress Square in the early 1920s.
+Designed by local architect Herbert Rhodes on June 15th, 1927.
+After one year of construction and $2 million dollars, the doors opened to the 369 room Eastland Hotel.
 Once the largest hotel in New England it quickly became a landmark to the city of Portland.
-Re-opening in 2013, the legacy will continue in the revitalized Westin Portland Harborview.
-The lounge located on the top floor, Top of the East is a Portland Stage favorite.
+Re-opening in 2013, the legacy continues in the revitalized Westin Portland Harborview.
+The lounge located on the top floor, Top of the East, is a Portland Stage favorite.
 The Westin HarborView is conveniently located across the street from the theater.

 The Westin also provides a discount for Portland Stage visitors!
 Click here for a Portland Stage Discount!

 This small, charming Bed & Breakfast – in a historic brick building dating to 1835 – boasts an ideal location in downtown Portland.
 Located in the Arts District, this quaint spot is a short walk from the Old Port and waterfront.
 Your innkeeper and host Buddy Marcum takes great pride in creating a relaxing getaway.
 Comfortable accommodations await you along with a five-star dining experience in the morning.